-While tutorials and classes will be mainly organised by your college, lectures are provided centrally by the University departments.
+While tutorials and classes will be mainly organised by your College, lectures are provided centrally by the University Departments and Faculties.
 A combined PPE lecture list is published each term.
-All three departments also publish lecture lists, as well as provisional programmes for lectures for the remainder of the academic year, which will help you to plan for the future.
-The lists can be found via PPE WebLearn/Canvas.
+All three Departments also publish lecture lists, as well as provisional programmes for lectures for the remainder of the academic year, which will help you to plan for the future.
+The lists can be found via PPE Canvas at https://canvas.ox.ac.uk/courses/71230.
 Take your copy of the lists to your meetings with tutors: all of them will have advice on which lectures to attend.
 Remember that printed lecture lists often go out of date and the most up-to-date versions will be online.